puppetlabs/puppet/api/docs/pson.md

 PSON
 =============

-PSON is a variant of {http://json.org JSON} that puppet uses for serializing data to transmit across the network or store on disk.
+PSON is a variant of [JSON](http://json.org) that puppet uses for serializing data to transmit across the network or store on disk.
 Whereas JSON requires that the serialized form is valid unicode (usually UTF-8), PSON is 8-bit ASCII, which allows it to represent arbitrary byte sequences in strings.